dotnetjunkie/blog/content/posts/returning-data-from-command-handlers.md

 ### This article extends the architectural design of command handlers to allow command handlers to return data.

+{{% callout UPDATE %}}
-#### **UPDATE: Although the article below might still be very entertaining, my opionion on the subject has changed.
+Although the article below might still be very entertaining, my opionion on the subject has changed.
 The problems described below will go away completely when you stop using use database generated IDs!
 Instead let the consumer of that command generate an ID (most likely a GUID).
 In this case, since the client creates the ID, they already have that value, and you don't have to return anything.
-This btw has other advantages, for instance, it allows commands to be executed asynchronously (or queued), without the need for the client to wait.**
+This has other advantages—it allows commands to be executed asynchronously (or queued), for instance, without the need for the client to wait.
+{{% /callout %}}

 A few months back I described the [command/handler architecture](/steven/p/commands/) that I (and many others) use to effectively model business operations in a system.
-Once in a while a question pops up in my mail or at Stackoverflow about returning data from a command.
+Once in a while a question pops up in my mail or at Stack Overflow about returning data from a command.

 It seems strange at first to return data from commands, since the whole idea of the Command-query separation is that a function should either return a value or mutate state, but not both.
-So without any more context, I would respond to such question with: separate the returning of the data from the operation that mutates the state.
+So without any more context, I would respond to such question with:

+> separate the returning of the data from the operation that mutates the state.
 Execute that command and [execute a query](/steven/p/queries/) after the command has finished.

-When we take a closer look at the question however, we will usually see that the data being returned is an Identifier of some sort, which is the result of the creation of some entity in the system.
+When you take a closer look at the question, however, you will often see that the data being returned is an identifier of some sort, which is the result of the creation of some entity in the system.
 Take a look at the following command:

 {{< highlight csharp >}}
 public class CreateCustomerCommand